xumzheng/microsoft-graph-docs/api-reference/beta/resources/privilegedidentitymanagement-for-groups-api-overview.md

 ms.date: 03/13/2023
 ---

-# Govern membership and ownership of Azure AD groups using PIM
+# Govern membership and ownership of Azure AD groups using PIM for groups

 With Privileged Identity Management for groups (PIM for groups), you can govern how principals are assigned membership or ownership of [Azure AD groups](groups-overview.md).
 Security and Microsoft 365 groups are critical resources that you can use to provide access to various other resources in the Microsoft cloud like Azure AD roles, Azure roles, Azure SQL, Azure Key Vault, Intune, and third-party applications.
 PIM for groups gives you more control over how and when principals are members or owners of groups, and therefore have privileges granted through their group memberhip or ownership.